jnk838/insight-week-challenge/pages/solutions/rainbows.md

 The question asked what company they all point to.

+All of the codes are methods of representing colours:

-* Code 1 is a hexadecimal number and represent colours.
+* Code 1 is a set of hexadecimal numbers.
-* Code 2 is a RGB number and represent red, green and blue values.
+* Code 2 is a set of RGB (red, green, blue) numbers.
-* Code 3 is a CYMK code, standing for cyan, yellow, magenta and black.
+* Code 3 is a set of CYMK (cyan, yellow, magenta and black) codes.
-* Code 4 is the Pantone colour code.
+* Code 4 is a set of Pantone colour code.

-These all therefore relate to colours, the only thing to do now is work out which company has this colour scheme.
-Each value represents a letter in the company name which is coloured by the corresponding code, the company will be obvious when you spot it.
+The only thing to do now is work out which company these colours relate to.
+Each value represents a letter in the company logo which is coloured by the corresponding code, the company will be obvious when you spot it.

 It is in fact **GOOGLE**.